BearPigMan/bucket-list-back-end/README.md

-A readme for Bucket-list back-end!
+ Bucket-list back-end!

-A link to the deployed back-end:
-A link to the front-end repo: https://github.com/BearPigMan/bucket-list-front-end/tree/maps
+A link to the deployed back-end:  https://bucket-list-back-end.herokuapp.com/ A link to the front-end repo: https://github.com/BearPigMan/bucket-list-front-end/ A link to the deployed front-end https://bearpigman.github.io/bucket-list-front-end
 # DESCRIPTION #

 Bucket list is an app for storing your travel goals across the world.
 The back end uses MongoDB and a simple one-to-many relationship between users and their goals.